wso2/k8s-api-operator/docs/HowToGuide/working-with-deployment-modes.md

 ##### Shared Mode

-- In shared mode, multiple API definitions are exposed through a single microgateway.
+- In shared mode, multiple API definitions are exposed through a single Microgateway.

 - Here, you can initialize several API projects and add a new API including all those API projects.
-This will expose those APIs via the same microgateway using their respective base paths set using `x-wso2-basePath`.
+This will expose those APIs via the same Microgateway using their respective base paths set using `x-wso2-basePath`.

 - The scenario related to this mode can be found [here](../../scenarios/scenario-16/README.md).